Multi-unit Auction over a Social Network: Abstract

 \section{Abstract}

 Diffusion auction is an emerging business model where a seller aims to incentivise buyers in a social network to diffuse the auction information thereby attracting potential buyers.
 We focus on designing mechanisms for multi-unit diffusion auctions.
-Despite several attempts at this problem, existing mechanisms are unsatisfactory in one way or another.
-Here, we propose two new mechanisms for multi-unit diffusion auction: (1) MUDAN which satisfies IC and a weakened form of efficiency, and (2) MUDAR which satisfies efficiency and a weakened form of IC.
-We define the mechanisms for the bottleneck case of the problem, namely when each buyer demands a single item, to which the more general multi-demand setting can be reduced.
-Our mechanisms are the first multi-unit diffusion auctions that satisfy a range of desirable properties that include truthfulness and efficiency conditions.
-This closes the gap left open by the previous work.
+Despite numerous attempts at this problem, existing mechanisms either fail to be incentive compatible (IC) or achieve only an unsatisfactory level of social welfare (SW).
+Here, we propose a novel graph exploration technique to realise multi-item diffusion auction.
+This technique ensures that potential competition among buyers stay ``localised'' so as to facilitate truthful bidding.
+Using this technique, we design multi-unit diffusion auction mechanisms MUDAN and MUDAN-$m$.
+Both mechanisms satisfy, among other properties, IC and $1/m$-weak efficiency.
+We also show that they achieve optimal social welfare for the class of rewardless diffusion auctions.
+While MUDAN addresses the bottleneck case when each buyer demands only a single item, MUDAN-$m$ handles the more general, multi-demand setting.
+We further demonstrate that these mechanisms achieve near-optimal social welfare through experiments.